shortlegstudio/SpaceRaider/README.md

  * Show a flash when hitting a target with the laser
  * Show damage when health is reduced
  * Powerups that fall and give bonuses
- * Credits screen
  * Start up Splash Screen
  * Maybe a bonus level every 5 or ten levels?
 Like dodge asteroids?
  * Create different levels of enemies, first swoopers should be one shot-kills.
 Later make them tougher and different color worth more points...

-## Music Credits
+## Credits

-The Race by Fullscore Provided by www.freesoundtrackmusic.com Over the Limit by Fullscore Provided by www.freesoundtrackmusic.com
+"The Race" by Fullscore Provided by www.freesoundtrackmusic.com "Over the Limit" by Fullscore Provided by www.freesoundtrackmusic.com Space Shooter Redux by www.kenney.nl